Château d'Abondant: Bouchet de Sourches years

 Around this time Jacques Bouchet de Sourches acquired the property, the château was built.
 In 1699, the estate went to the courtier Louis-François du Bouchet de Sourches.
-When he died in 1746, it was passed on to his son, Louis II of Bouchet de Sourches, Grand Prévôt of France.
+When he died in 1746, it was passed on to his son, Louis II du Bouchet de Sourches, Grand Prévôt of France.
 In the 1750s, Louis II hired architect Jean Mansart de Jouy to transform the residence into a four-storey château in the Louis XIII style, set on 200 acres of landscaped grounds.
 The main building was significantly enlarged with two symmetrical pavilions added to each end, along with kitchens and a grand staircase.
 In the right pavilion was a large salon, known as the Great Salon, which opened onto the park.
 The room had "a square design with curved angles, and was lit by three windows on the parterre side, and three others on the park side."

 Louis' son, Louis François, the Marquis de Tourzel, inherited the estate, and his wife, Marie, a music lover, built a theatre on the grounds.
 Louis François was killed in a hunting accident in 1786.
 His widow, Louise-Élisabeth de Croÿ survived the French Revolution, and under the Restoration, she was made Duchess of Tourzel in 1816.
 The de Tourzel branch died out in 1845, and, through marriage, the estate passed to the Pérusse des Cars family.
 In 1902, Louis Albert Philibert Augustin, 4th Duc des Cars, sold the estate (inherited through his wife).
 Before the château was sold, he dismantled the Grand Salon which was reassembled in 1903 in the new Parisian mansion of the Claire de Vallombrosa, Countess Lafond and reassembled again with some modifications in 1955.
 The salon was dismantled again in 1988 and reconstituted at the Musée du Louvre in 1994 where it remains.